dulphyj/demo-crud/README.md

 ```bash
 mvn spring-boot:run
 ```
-The application will start on http://localhost:8080 by default.
+The application will start on http://localhost:8080 by default.<br>
-Configuration
+Configuration<br>
-application.properties
+application.properties<br>
 Make sure to configure the application.properties file as shown below:
 ```bash
 # Application settings